 By Rosie Jones, Benjamin Rey and Omid Madani of Yahoo!
 Research and Wiley Greiner

-Rosie Jones, from our Deletion Predictions patent application is one of the authors here, and the focus of this research is on the use of reformed queries for use with paid search, to find good matches with advertisements.
-I actually find myself a little surprised by this one, because it means that the search engine could return ads from queries that don’t really match the original query selected by the searcher, but instead will show ads for “substitute queries” that might be “close enough.”
+Rosie Jones, from our Deletion Predictions patent application, is one of the authors here, and the focus of this research is on the use of reformed queries for use with paid search, to find good matches with advertisements.
+I actually find myself a little surprised by this one, because it means that the search engine could return ads from search queries that don’t really match the original query selected by the searcher, but instead will show ads for “substitute queries” that might be “close enough.”

 Here’s part of the abstract:

 We introduce the notion of query substitution, that is, generating a new query to replace a user’s original search query.
-Our technique uses modifcations based on typical substitutions web searchers make to their queries.
+Our technique uses modifications based on typical substitutions web searchers make to their queries.
 In this way the new query is strongly related to the original query, containing terms closely related to all of the original terms.
 This contrasts with query expansion through pseudo-relevance feedback, which is costly and can lead to query drift.
 This also contrasts with query relaxation through boolean or TFIDF retrieval, which reduces the specificity of the query.
-We define a scale for evaluating query substitution, and show that our method performs well at generating new queries related to the original queries.
+We define a scale for evaluating query substitution and show that our method performs well at generating new queries related to the original queries.